My Approach

 I welcome people with all levels of yoga experience as well as those who’ve never taken a yoga class:

-My personal experience healing from the effects of C-PTSD (Complex Post-Traumatic Stress Disorder) has led me to various healing modalities since I was in my late 20s.
+My personal experience healing from the effects of trauma.
 This journey created a desire to share what I have experienced with others.
 I am certified with the Center for Trauma and Embodiment, and trained with the founders of TCTSY (Trauma Center Trauma Sensitive Yoga) David Emerson and Jenn Turner.

-As a TCTSY Facilitator I offer an approach based on the 5 core values of Trauma Sensitive Yoga:
+As a TCTSY Facilitator I offer an approach based on the 5 core values of Trauma Center Trauma Sensitive Yoga:

 5 core values of TCTSY Practice

-I sought training in trauma-sensitive yoga to offer others a path through the resistance they may encounter within themselves—their body-mind-spirit—that often blocks them from being their best selves.
+I sought training as a Facilitator of TCTSY yoga to offer others a path through the resistance they may encounter within themselves—their body-mind-spirit -

 Inquire About